Research

 Lobbying and Counter-Lobbying on Trade Protection (with Paola Conconi, Aksel Erbahar, and Lorenzo Trimarchi)

-We study lobbying in favour of and against the most widely used trade barrier – antidumping (AD) duties.
+We study lobbying in favor of and against the most widely used trade barrier – antidumping (AD) duties.
 We combine detailed information from lobbying reports filed under the Lobbying Disclosure Act with data on US AD duties and ITC hearings to construct a unique dataset that allows us to identify all firms that lobbied on US AD petitions and sunset reviews during 2008-2020.
-We document lobbying efforts in favour of AD protection (by import-competing US firms) and against it (by US downstream firms and foreign firms targeted by the duties).
+We document lobbying efforts in favor of AD protection (by import-competing US firms) and against it (by US downstream firms and foreign firms targeted by the duties).
 We study the effects of these efforts on antidumping policy outcomes.
 We use an instrumental variable approach to address endogeneity concerns, exploiting exogenous changes in the political connections of “potential lobbyists and counter-lobbyists” with members of the key trade committees in Congress.

 Lobbying Against Free Markets: The Political Economy of Rising Concentration in US Markets (with Marco Grotteria, Lorenzo Trimarchi, Daniele Verdini)